TomKrauss/pks-edit/doc/markdown.md

-# Markdown Support in PKS-Edit
+# Markdown Support in PKS Edit

 ## Purpose

-PKS-Edit supports Wysiwyg mode display of markdown text primarily for the purpose of providing documentation of PKS Edit itself.
+PKS Edit supports Wysiwyg mode display of markdown text primarily for the purpose of providing documentation of PKS Edit itself.
 Support is currently limited - not all markdown features are supported.
 In particular markdown text may only be displayed and not be edited.
 One may browse markdown links, but that is all, which is possible.
 To edit markdown text, one need to change back to ascii rendering mode.